Considering a prepaid card? Here’s everything you should know about prepaid cards, including fees, new protections and mobile wallet integration.

 6. Prepaid cards for payroll: Do employees have options?

-One distinction between prepaid and payroll cards are disclosures, according to Consumer Reports.
+One distinction between prepaid and payroll cards is disclosures, according to Consumer Reports.

 Payroll cards are subject to regulations and must provide disclosures, whereas currently, prepaid cards are not – yet.